DESCRIPTION OF TRAINING PROGRAM

 - One hour of weekly individual supervision

-- Two hours of weekly group supervision, where full transcripts from audiotaped client sessions will be discussed.
+- 90 minutes of weekly group supervision, where full transcripts from audiotaped client sessions will be discussed

-- Two hours of monthly didactics, which touch on topics such as trauma, sex addiction, children and families, working within the psychodynamic frame, and termination
+- 90 minutes of monthly didactics, which touch on topics such as trauma, working with children and families, working within the psychodynamic frame, and termination.

-Practicum begins on September 5, 2018.
-Trainees will need to attend a one-day orientation.
+Practicum begins on the first Wednesday in September.
+Trainees will need to attend a one-day orientation in late August.
 This practicum requires an 11-month commitment.
-Trainees are expected to put in a minimum of 18 hours of work/week.
+Trainees are expected to be on site a minimum of 16 hours/week.

 Students will be evaluated through review of clients’ clinical notes, report of clinical work in supervision, as well as review of audio and video recordings of cases.